 CHC operates with three MCOs as of 2026, AmeriHealth Caritas Community HealthChoices, PA Health & Wellness, UPMC Community HealthChoices, pending full transition to the five-plan procurement awarded August 2024 (incumbents plus Aetna Better Health of Pennsylvania and Health Partners Plans / Jefferson Health Plans).
 Verify your county's active line-up at enrollment.

-Rail 2, OBRA Waiver respite (the buried-lede rail for adult-disabled-child families)
+Rail 2, OBRA Waiver respite (the pathway adult-disabled-child families miss)

 What OBRA is